dmccan/yada-wiki/readme.txt

 **Sidebar Widget:**
 There is also a widget for showing the TOC article or a category list in the sidebar.
 Please see the FAQ section for information about using the sidebar widget.

 == Installation ==
 You can install the Yada Wiki plugin either via the WordPress.org plugin directory or by uploading the files to your server.
 Once the plugin is installed, you can activate the plugin through the Plugins menu in WordPress.

+== Screenshots ==
+1. These are the editor buttons for the Yada Wiki shortcodes.

 == Frequently Asked Questions ==
 * Can I include external links and links to non-wiki pages in my wiki?